katarinasvedman-ms/azure-eventhub-poc/README.md

-# Event Hub PoC - Production Ready
+# Event Hub PoC

 ## Overview

-This is a **production-ready proof of concept** demonstrating high-throughput Azure Event Hub patterns for event ingestion scenarios (20,000+ events/second).
+This is a proof of concept demonstrating high-throughput Azure Event Hub patterns for event ingestion scenarios (20,000+ events/second).
 It proves the infrastructure can achieve 26.7k evt/sec with direct SDK batching and provides reusable best practices.

 ## Key Findings